19hours/sg-statutes/Acts/Income Tax Act.md

 [23/90]

-(20) Any distribution made by a designated unit trust to any unit holder or by an approved CPF unit trust to any unit holder out of —
+(20) Any distribution made by a designated unit trust for any year of assessment to any unit holder out of —

 (a) gains or profits derived from Singapore or elsewhere from the disposal of securities;